jshanson7/on-transition-end/Readme.md

 npm install on-transition-end
 ```

-Then reference either `dist/on-transition-end.js` or `dist/on-transition-end.min.js` in your html, or `import 'on-transition-end'`.
+Then reference either `dist/on-transition-end.js` or `dist/on-transition-end.min.js` in your html, or import `on-transition-end`.
 If a module environment is not detected, `onTransitionEnd` will be exported to `window.onTransitionEnd`.

 ## Contributing